ads91/datagraph/README.md

 This value is obtained by requesting the value associated with the "out" key in out power node's return dictionary.

 When we call getOutput(...) on the most downstream node of the graph (i.e. the instance of a power node), internally, we recurse backwards through the graph, until we hit a start node.
-Once the start node is located, we retrieve its output and pass this into its downstream nodes, calculating each node along the way.
+Once the start node is located, we retrieve its output and pass this into its downstream nodes, calculating each node along the way (unless a node has previously been calculated and cached, in which case it will return the cached state).

 In this example, we then would expect the following order of execution;